CameronTH/weather/README.md

 # weather

-Weather app project from The Odin Project to pull data from a weather API
+Weather app project for The Odin Project to pull data from a weather API.